-Elevate your ESG maturity: Governance and culture
+Elevate your sustainability maturity: Governance and culture

 Studies show that employees are willing to take a pay cut in order to work for a company whose ESG strategies align with their own.
 But companies can’t entice potential employees without first laying the groundwork for good ESG governance and culture.

-When talking about ESG, governance and culture is best described as the organizational structures, processes, values, and behaviors that guide how a company operates and makes decisions, specifically in relation to ESG factors.
+When talking about ESG, governance and culture are best described as the organizational structures, processes, values, and behaviors that guide how a company operates and makes decisions, specifically in relation to ESG factors.
 Governance encompasses the formal policies, oversight mechanisms, and accountability structures that help ensure the organization is operating in an ethical manner, such as board oversight and risk management of ESG topics.
 Culture is the shared values, beliefs, and practices around ESG matters, and influences how ESG principles are acted upon throughout the organization.
 Focusing on governance and culture can help organizations identify and manage ESG risk, attract and retain top talent and new customers, and improve their positions in the eyes of investors.

 Governance and culture also help guide the company’s ESG transformation, helping to ensure that it is moving in the right direction and will come out the other end having achieved its ESG goals.
 In the absence of good governance, companies won’t get the buy-in and culture they need to be able to successfully navigate their ESG journeys.